jopnine/b4tr1p-helix-plugins/README.md

 Example:
 /gatherspawnadd tree default

+# NPC SPAWNER
+This plugin add the possibility to make custom NPC spawns around the map and manage it's settings in-game.

 #Note:you will need netstream2 in order to make it work properly.

 # Further plugins will be added here soon